 Deborah’s fearless.
 She’ll champion creative equality far and wide.
 Before joining us she was a manager of the Centre for Vocational Excellence, and she’s done an MA in Creative Education.
 We love Deborah’s style (in a previous life she worked in the fashion industry).

 Sarah’s the organised one.
 She keeps our diaries and paperwork in place.
-And when she’s not bringing harmony to us, she’s doing it on stage as an opera and jazz singer.
+And when she’s not bringing harmony to us, she’s doing it on stage as a choral and jazz singer.

 As an ex team GB volleyball player, motivational speaker and animator, Peter is a towering role model and inspirational mentor.
 Peter went to school at St Bonaventure’s, the same school in Newham that Matt attended.
 Peter’s other interests include Nutritroops – a healthy eating programme for primary school children.